Posted on

 Double-check links and interactive elements

-Embedded links, buttons, and any other interactive components in your email need to work properly across all platforms.
-Double-check that links go to the intended destination and any buttons or forms function as expected.
-Test them multiple times to ensure there are no broken links or non-functioning elements before launching your campaign.
+Embedded links, buttons and any other interactive components in your email need to work properly across all platforms.
+Double-check that links go to the intended destination and that any buttons or forms function as expected.
+This will help you ascertain that there are no broken links or non-functioning elements before launching your campaign.

 Constant testing and tweaking are needed to perfect your email’s responsive design.
 But putting in the effort upfront will result in an email with broad reach and high engagement across all your subscribers’ devices and email clients.